arangodb/velocypack/Jason_plan.md

 only internally in systems.
 The C++ library classes have pluggable methods for them.

-So far, the following have been suggested so far:
+So far, the following user-defined types have been suggested for use in ArangoDB:

   - 0xf0      : ID, to be specified, contains a collection ID and a string key, for example as a uint followed by a string,